idea-statica/iom-examples/README.md

 ### Connections

 A connection is defined by its reference node and connected members.
 A member can be ended or continuous.
 From the design point of view the balance of loading in the node is required.

-![alt text][connection_point]
+Axis X of the local coordinate system of an ended member points out of a connection.

-![alt text][unbalanced_forces]
+![alt text][con-n2-mem-lcs]

 ```csharp
 // create first connection point